YoTro/YoTro.github.io/_posts/2019-3-3-How-to-Add-Netease-Cloud-Music-to-Jekyll.md

 ~ don't has blank between { and %
 ~ Generally the weight and height not included the "",you need add
 ~ Auto=1 means it will play auto,auto=0 means it won't

+But I don't know why the music can't play on my website